Management: Evidence-based management

 Evidence-based management is an emerging movement to use the current, best evidence in management and decision-making.
 It is part of the larger movement towards evidence-based practices.
 Evidence-based management entails managerial decisions and organizational practices informed by the best available evidence.
 As with other evidence-based practice, this is based on the three principles of published peer-reviewed (often in management or social science journals) research evidence that bears on whether and why a particular management practice works; judgment and experience from contextual management practice, to understand the organization and interpersonal dynamics in a situation and determine the risks and benefits of available actions; and the preferences and values of those affected.

 History

 Some see management as a late-modern (in the sense of late modernity) conceptualization.
 With the changing workplaces of the Industrial Revolution in the 18th and 19th centuries, military theory and practice contributed approaches to managing the newly popular factories.

 Early writing

 Written in 1776 by Adam Smith, a Scottish moral philosopher, The Wealth of Nations discussed efficient organization of work through division of labour.

 Smith described how changes in processes could boost productivity in the manufacture of pins.
-While individuals could produce 200 pins per day, Smith analyzed the steps involved in the manufacture and, with 10 specialists, enabled the production of 48,000 pins per day.
+While individuals could produce 200 pins per day, Smith analyzed the manufacturing steps and, with 10 specialists, enabled the production of 48,000 pins per day.